 Notice the nicely-rounded outer edges of the wood.
 (All outer edges and corners on the other models are also rounded in the same way, except for tables with the optional Roman ogee edges).
-Note also the side panel in the middle of the opening on the side, only on this model.
-When changing covers on the cushions, you would normally change the covers on these panels as well, which is not difficult to do.
+Note also the fabric-covered side panel in the middle of the opening on the side; there is an alternative of having that panel solid oak.
+When changing covers on the cushions, you would normally change the covers on the covered side panels as well, which is not difficult to do.

 In the modest-sized room at the right, our customer wanted to include both a comfortable seating area and a separate walkway.
 With ordinary sofas, that would have been difficult, because of their typical bulk.
 With our 33" frame depth and narrow arms, it was no problem.
 Ordinary 85" sofas would also have been difficult to get up the stairway leading to this apartment.
 With our sofas arriving in the form of components, it was just a matter of walking upstairs a number of times with armloads of parts and cushions and then bolting them together.

-Notice how, when choosing a wood finish for our furniture, a contrasting color often looks better than trying to match surrounding wood.
+Notice how, when choosing a wood stain for our furniture, a contrasting color often looks better than trying to match surrounding wood.